The Myth of the Perfect Launch

 There's a particular kind of founder who builds beautiful products that nobody ever uses.
 Not because the product is bad - often it's genuinely impressive - but because it never ships.
 There's always one more feature to add, one more edge case to handle, one more pixel to nudge.
 The launch date slides from "next month" to "end of quarter" to "when it's ready," and "ready" is a horizon that recedes at exactly the speed you approach it.

 If this sounds uncomfortably familiar, you're not alone.
 Perfectionism is one of the most common and least discussed failure modes in startups.
 It doesn't look like failure from the inside - it feels like diligence, like craftsmanship, like caring about quality.
-But the outcome is identical to every other kind of failure: a startup that runs out of time, money, or energy before it finds out whether anyone actually wants what it's building.
+But the outcome is identical to every other kind of failure: a startup that runs out of time, money, or energy before it finds out whether it has product-market fit at all.

 The Real Cost of Waiting